mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/databases/mongodbatlas.html.md

     Success!
 Enabled the database secrets engine at: database/
     ```

-    By default, the secrets engine will enable at the name of the engine.
+    The secrets engine will be enabled at the default path which is name of the engine.
 To
-    enable the secrets engine at a different path, use the `-path` argument.
+    enable the secrets engine at a different path use the `-path` argument.

 1. Configure Vault with the proper plugin and connection information: